 A severe thunderstorm warning was issued mid-afternoon.
 The storm moved from the west of the state of Victoria, with the storm front moving across the region of Melbourne from about 17:00hrs.

 From about 18:00hrs the health care sector saw a surge in patients complaining of shortness of breath, with respiratory or asthma-related symptoms.
 The ambulance service, hospitals and emergency departments, general health care providers all felt the strain of increase service use, which continued into the following morning.

 Ambulance calls saw a 73% increase in call outs; emergency department presentations increased by 58%, the number of people presenting with breathing issues increased by 672%.
 Asthma-related hospital admissions increased by 992%, resulting in 30 Intensive Care Unit admissions.
 Following a coroner’s inquest, 10 deaths were associated with the event.

-During this time, we noted large spikes in indicators for asthma and breathing difficulty across several of UKHSA’s syndromic surveillance systems, including NHS 111 calls and emergency department attendances.
+During these most recent episodes, pollen levels were consistently high or very high in all areas of England.
+A Met office yellow alert for thunderstorm activity was released prior to the June 11-12 and June 18 episodes, forecasting severe thunderstorms across large parts of England.
+During this time, we noted large ‘spikes’ in our syndromic indicators for asthma and breathing difficulty across several of UKHSA’s syndromic surveillance systems, including NHS 111 calls and emergency department attendances.